The Essential Guide to AGD Credits for Dental Implants

 Think of the Academy of General Dentistry (AGD) as a major professional hub for general dentists.
 It’s an organization dedicated to supporting its 40,000 members with high-quality continuing education, advocating for the profession, and providing resources to help you run a successful practice.
 The AGD sets a high standard for dental education through its Program Approval for Continuing Education (PACE) program.
 When a course is AGD PACE-approved, you can trust that it has met rigorous quality standards for educational content and delivery.
 This makes finding valuable, credible training much simpler.

-How AGD Credits Apply to License Renewal
+Using AGD Credits for Your License Renewal

 The most practical reason you need AGD credits is for license renewal.
 Most state dental boards require you to complete a certain number of CE hours to keep your license in good standing, typically somewhere between 30 to 50 hours every two years.
 Earning credits from AGD PACE-approved providers is a reliable way to fulfill these mandates.
 Because requirements can differ, it’s always a good idea to check your specific state board’s requirements to confirm how many hours you need and what types of courses are accepted.
 This ensures the time you invest in your education directly supports your professional standing.

-What Types of Dental Implant Courses Offer AGD Credits?
+Which Dental Implant Courses Offer AGD Credits?

 When you’re ready to expand your skills in implant dentistry, you’ll find a variety of course formats that offer AGD credits.
 The right choice depends on your learning style, schedule, and specific clinical goals.
 You can find everything from intensive, multi-day workshops to self-paced online modules, each designed to help you master different aspects of implantology.
 The most effective continuing education paths often combine different types of learning to build both a strong theoretical foundation and practical, real-world skills.
 This blended approach helps ensure you’re not just learning concepts, but are truly prepared to apply them in your practice.